 DevSecOps lifecycle explained in one loop

-The infinity loop exists because security decisions do not end at release.
-A vulnerability found in runtime feeds back into backlog, code, tests, and policies.
-A misconfiguration detected in production changes future deployment gates.
-The loop models continuous decision reuse, not continuous scanning.
+The infinity loop reflects the fact that security decisions do not end at release.
+A vulnerability identified in runtime feeds back into backlog, code, tests, and policies, while a misconfiguration detected in production changes future deployment gates.
+The loop represents continuous reuse of decisions rather than continuous scanning.

 DevSecOps infinity loop: how the cycle actually works

-The DevSecOps infinity loop describes how the same security decisions are applied repeatedly as inputs change, not how often pipelines run.
-Code changes, dependency updates, infrastructure drift, policy updates, and runtime findings all invalidate earlier assumptions.
-The loop exists to make those decisions reusable, consistent, and enforceable across time.
+The DevSecOps infinity loop describes how security decisions are re-evaluated as inputs change.
+Code changes, dependency updates, infrastructure drift, and incidents all invalidate earlier assumptions.

 - Infrastructure drift changes exposure